sl-giftelier/codex/README.md

 ## Run the game

-Start the bundled server and open the URL it prints (defaults to <http://localhost:3000>).
+Start the bundled static server and open the printed URL (defaults to <http://localhost:3000>):

 ```bash
 npm start
 ```

-The server keeps the static assets in sync and handles correct MIME types so scripts always execute.
+The server takes care of MIME types and keeps asset paths predictable, so the game loads without having to open local files manually.

 ## Tests

-The project includes a lightweight syntax check to make sure the JavaScript stays valid.
+A lightweight syntax check is included to ensure the JavaScript stays valid:

 ```bash
 npm test